 Companies such as Ericsson and Comimsa are among the technology and research leaders in the area.

 Saltillo’s Business Climate

 Saltillo presents an exceptional business atmosphere.
 The multifaceted nature of its economy and the intensification of the education structure, Saltillo is one of the most appealing manufacturing locations in Mexico.
-It offers an outstanding international business environment, substantial access to global markets, a firm economy, superior quality of life, cooperative unions, world-class infrastructure, capable human capital, competitive incentives, and far-reaching government support for foreign investment.
+It offers an outstanding international business environment, substantial access to global markets, a firm economy, superior quality of life, cooperative unions, world-class infrastructure, skilled human capital, competitive incentives, and far-reaching government support for foreign investment.

 Transportation in Saltillo